Litterbox/angular_intro_lesson/readme.md

    * `ng-filter` - Selects a subset of items from array and returns it as a new array
    * To create custom filter: `NAME_OF_APP.filter 'NAME_OF_FILTER', ->`

-## How to include Angular in our Rails App

-1. Head over to [angularjs.org/](https://angularjs.org/) and download the minified version of angular and then place it in `app/assets/javascripts`
-1. In our application.js add `//= require angular.min`
-2. In application.js remove turbolinks
-3. In application.html.erb remove `'data-turbolinks-track' => true` for the css and javascript tags
-4. In application.html.erb add to the body tag `ng-app = "NAME_OF_APP"`
-5. Create an app.js or app.js.coffee file in your `app/assets/javascripts` directory
-6. Include `NAME_OF_APP = angular.module "NAME_OF_APP", []` this array will be a list of dependencies we will include as we explore more about Angular
-7. To create a controller (in CoffeeScript) `NAME_OF_APP.controller "IndexCtrl", ($scope) ->`